ChenHuangMUST/iDICss/README.md

 ﻿**iDICss robustly predicts melanoma immunotherapy response by synergizing genomic and transcriptomic knowledge via independent component analysis**

-Repository for the paper "Integration of genomic and transcriptomic data using independent component analysis to predict immunotherapy response in melanoma"
+Repository for the paper "iDICss robustly predicts melanoma immunotherapy response by synergizing genomic and transcriptomic knowledge via independent component analysis"

 This repository contains all the scripts for the analyses presented in the paper.
 This includes scripts for running ICA, obtaining immune-related ICs, calculating the iDIC matrix and constructing the iDIC scoring system.